 Variations and Substitutions

-The gin and tonic is a classic two-ingredient cocktail, but there are still some options for swapping ingredients and making subtle riffs that don't change the spirit of the drink.
+The gin and tonic is a classic, two-ingredient manly cocktail, but there are still some options for swapping ingredients and making subtle riffs that don't change the spirit of the drink.

 - Experiment with the proportion of gin to tonic.
 Using more gin will yield a boozier sip while less gin will make it friendlier for an afternoon cocktail or brunch drink.

 - Sample different types of gin or homemade infused gins for a distinctly different flavor of cocktail; a London dry or Plymouth gin will taste different from Old Tom or genever.

 - Add a splash of lime juice for a slightly tarter taste.

 - A quarter-ounce of lemon juice will add a gentle yet tart citrus brightness.